Akhil-Pulicheri/Hybrid-SOC-Homelab-Log-Ingestion-to-Microsoft-Sentinel-using-Raspberry-Pi-5/README.md

 - Lookup period: Last 5 minutes
 - Trigger threshold: FailedAttempts >= 3
 - Incident creation: Enabled
-- The analytics rule evaluates the last 5 minutes of data every 5 minutes.
-Events are grouped using a 10-minute aggregation bucket to consolidate related failed attempts before applying the threshold.
+- The analytics rule runs every 5 minutes and evaluates the previous 5 minutes of data.
+The query uses a 10-minute aggregation bucket to group related failed attempts for threshold evaluation.

 Result:
 Simulated brute-force attempts generated a Sentinel incident for investigation.